sighupio/fury-kubernetes-logging/README.md

 kustomize build . | kubectl apply -f -
 ```

+> Note: When installing the packages, you need to ensure that the Prometheus operator is also installed.
+> Otherwise, the API server will reject all ServiceMonitor resources.

 ### Deployment with Loki

 1. List the packages you want to deploy and their version in a `Furyfile.yml`